-- Shrimp – is perfect with this marinade.
-Peel and devein them before threading onto kebabs — and make sure you pierce the shrimp twice toward the head and tail, so they don’t spin around on the skewer.
+Use shrimp – is perfect with this marinade.
+Look for large shrimp (U-20 to U-25).
+Peel and devein them before threading onto kebabs — and make sure you pierce the shrimp twice once through the head and again through the tail, so they don’t spin around on the skewer.

 One other note – Seafood Watch advises consumers to look for “harpoon and hand-line caught swordfish from the North Atlantic, eastern Pacific, U.S. and Canada as Best Choices.”
 Swordfish caught by international longline fleets often snags unwanted bycatch, like sea turtles.
 (Longline caught swordfish from the U.S. Atlantic and Hawaii have strict bycatch regulations which have resulted in a “Good Alternative” rating by Seafood Watch.